Golf as a Business Tool

 1. Turning It Into a Sales Meeting

-If you pitch too hard, too early, you lose the magic.
+If you pitch too hard or too early, you lose the magic.

 Golf is about relationships first.
-Business follows naturally.
+Business comes naturally.

-No one invited you for your swing mechanics.
+No one invited you to discuss your swing mechanics.

 Relax.